 Going into a room full of people can be daunting and it’s tempting to retreat into a corner ‘checking your emails’.
 However, it really is invaluable to talk to as many people as possible and there are ways to make your life easier.
-A graduate recruiter at Deloitte told TARGETjobs:
+Some tips include:

 - Always look for a crowd with an odd number of people.
 At noisy events, it’s very difficult to hold a three-way conversation so someone will automatically gravitate towards you.

 - Stand in front of a circle of people who are talking.
 Listen to them intently, and as soon as you get a chance, put your hand out (when it is safe to shake hands once social distancing restrictions have been lifted) and introduce yourself.
-People will always shake your hand and, if anything, will start asking you questions as opposed to the other way around.
+People will often start asking you questions as opposed to the other way around.